How to De-Winterize A Travel Trailer

 One step not to skip is to take a good look at the water pump, making sure that it’s still working.
 Turn off the outside water, so that you only use the RV water tank.
 Keep the faucets closed and turn on the electric pump.
 Allow the pump to get to the full pressure until it stops running.
 Wait for a bit and pay attention to the sound.
 Is it possible for you to hear the pump starting again?
 If not, everything is ready to go.
 When the pump isn’t stopping, chances are that you may have a leak in the line or within the pump.
 It may take a couple of minutes until you complete the step.
 Should you conclude that there are leaks, you need to fix them before hitting the road.

-An important step that many forget is to check the lift system.
+An important step that many forget is to check the lift system because you don’t know when you need to jack up the RV.
 So be sure to check this too.

 Some extra tips for completing the de-winterizing!